Kenneth Lee Gallery

 Also note that some printer software like Quadtone RIP allows us to print on EPSON printers at 16-bit quality.
 It's not the printers which limit us, but rather the consumer-grade driver software.

-Film Holders: Flatness, Focus and Newton's Rings
+Film Holders & Newton's Rings

 EPSON film holders do a good job of keeping the film flat.
 Because the film sits above the glass, they also prevent Newton's Rings: concentric lines caused by interference.
 However, EPSON film holders crop the image and being shiny, they cast reflections onto the edges of the image.
 To avoid these problems we can use a holder from BetterScanning.